MaxwellOlliver/bradoo-test/backend/docs/vendors/get.md

 **Data constraints** :

-None of the values are required.
+No one of these values are required.

 ```json
 {